(even the Rahara figure above) are quite different from the highly-sophisticated

 Scotland in the 17th century, but did not get to Ireland until

 the 18th.
-It was a kind of slip jig, and thus not a dance (like
+It was a kind of slip jig, and, though by then not a

-the Volta of Elizabethan times and Waltz in its first years) considered
+dance (like the Volta of Elizabethan times and Waltz in its first

-Church - is in a pose reminiscent of Indian dance.
-However, in
+Church - is in a pose reminiscent of Indian (or Middle-Eastern)

 A more tangible